 This article is not about where to publish your blog post; it’s not even about how to get followers reading your posts, it is going back to the beginning.
 In this blog post, we teach you how to start writing articles your readers will love.

-But if you go back to that time when you were first learning something new, it was hard.
+But, if you go back to that time when you were first learning something new, it was hard.
 Because the reality is, you don’t know what you don’t know.
-And what seems basic to one person is a necessary step for another to learn.
+Likewise, what seems basic to one person is a necessary step for another to learn.
 We need to teach our students how to step onto the first rung of the ladder, and as teachers, we need to remember that.

 So, let’s get started writing a blog post, or more importantly, an excellent blog post.